Skip to main content

 Gastrointestinal (GI) side effects aren’t likely to happen with Myrbetriq.
 But in clinical studies, a small number of people reported nausea, diarrhea, or constipation while taking it.
 Constipation is more likely if you’re taking Myrbetriq along with Vesicare (solifenacin), another OAB medication.
 Constipation also seems to be more common in kids taking Myrbetriq.

 You can take Myrbetriq tablets with or without food.
-But taking them with food may help lessen or prevent nausea.
+But taking it with food may help lessen or prevent nausea.
 To prevent constipation, be sure you’re getting enough fluids and fiber.
 Regular exercise can also help keep things moving.
 If diarrhea is an issue, choose foods that aren’t spicy, fatty, or fried.
 A probiotic supplement may also help.

 If home remedies aren’t cutting it, there are OTC treatment options that may help your symptoms.
 A stool softener or laxative can help relieve constipation.
 While a medication like loperamide (Imodium A-D) can help with diarrhea.
 Just make sure any OTC option you choose is safe to take with your other medications and health conditions.